samyycX/CS2-PlayerModelChanger/README.md

 		"path": "model path",
-		"side": "side (T/CT/ALL)", // optional, default to ALL, case sensitive "permissions": ["@vip/flag", "#vip/group"], // optional, permission to have this model "permissionsOr": ["@vip/flag", "#vip/group"] // optional, same as "permissions" but using or condition },
+		"side": "side (T/CT/ALL)", // optional, default to ALL, case sensitive "permissions": ["@vip/flag", "#vip/group"], // optional, permission to have this model "permissionsOr": ["@vip/flag", "#vip/group"], // optional, same as "permissions" but using or condition "disableleg": true // optional, hide firstperson leg model if it is set to true, default is false },
 	"mymodel": { // example
 		"name": "",
 		"path": "characters/XXX/mymodel.vmdl",
-		"side": "T",
+		"side": "T"
-		"permissions": ["@vip/flag"]
 	}
  },
   "MenuType": "chat", // "chat" or "centerhtml", default "chat"